 If you have a boring builders kitchen backsplash you would like to update, but are decorating on a budget, here are some great ideas to create a one of a kind custom look for your kitchen with a DIY budget backsplash!
-Our featured project, above, is from DIY Network and uses maps for a backsplash.

 Use cast off or leftover tiles to make a mosaic backsplash for your kitchen or bath.
 Break tiles into smaller pieces, and attach to the backsplash area on whatever pattern you choose with a silicone caulk.
 Grout and seal the backsplash as you would any ordinary tile job.
 If your leftover tiles are not the right color, prime, paint and seal them before you grout.
 Some tile shops will let you have their broken stock for free…call and speak to the manager and ask.
 Or use Sawdust and Embryos great tutorial for their mason jar mosaic backsplash!
 This looks like a custom tile job, and you have to love that color!